-My name is Martin Peres.
-I am a currently the CI/Tooling Architect Graphics Software Engineer at Intel’s Open Source Graphics Center where I work to deliver production-ready upstream drivers for Intel’s GPUs.
+My name is Martin Roukala (néé Peres).
+I am a currently self-employed (Mupuf Tmi), and working as a contractor for Valve in order to improve the Linux-gaming experience.
+Previously, I was the CI/Tooling Architect Graphics Software Engineer at Intel’s Open Source Graphics Center where I worked to deliver production-ready upstream drivers for Intel’s GPUs.
 On my spare time, I listen/play/record music, think about beating the software-induced planned obsolescence using Open Source drivers, and I design discovereable IP blocks for your FPGA SoCs.

 I also hold a Ph.D. in Computer science since December 2014 from the LaBRI, a research center located at the Université Bordeaux 1.
 My doctoral thesis is called ”A holistic approach to Green Networking in Wireless Networks - Collaboration among autonomic systems as a mean towards efficient resource-sharing”, it was supervised by Pr.
 Francine Krief, from the research team “Languages, Systems and Network”, theme ”QoS and security in next-gen networks”.

 If you want more information about my doctoral’s research, please visit my research project page.